Receiving Specialized Driving Privileges After Your License Is Suspended

-An Indiana driver's license can be suspended for many reasons.
+An Indiana driver’s license can be suspended for many reasons.
 Failing to pay a ticket.
 Failing to have automobile insurance.
 As a result of a conviction.
 As a result of being a habitual traffic violator.
-If your Indiana driver's license is suspended, you may be eligible for a "hardship license."
-This term generally refers to a restricted or conditional license that allows someone to drive to and from work during their license suspension.
-Below is a summary of certain "hardship licenses" that are available in Indiana.
+If your Indiana driver’s license is suspended, you may be eligible for a “hardship license.”
+This term generally refers to what Indiana statutes now call “specialized driving privileges.”
+Both refer to the same thing— a restricted or conditional license that allows someone to drive to and from work and potentially other life necessities during their license suspension.
+Below is a summary of certain “hardship licenses” that are available in Indiana.

 No Insurance Suspension.
 Indiana requires that all drivers operating a motor vehicle have certain minimum coverage automobile insurance.
-Failure to have automobile insurance will result in a license suspension.
+Failure to have automobile insurance will result in either a 90 day or 1 year license suspension.
 Thankfully, a hardship license is available for those suspended for this reason.
-In general, a hardship license is available if the failure to have automobile insurance was inadvertent.
+In general, a hardship license is available if the failure to have automobile insurance was inadvertent and the person now has automobile insurance.
 This hardship license may be available even if the applicant had previously had his/her license suspended.

 If you have a suspended driver’s license or questions about hardship licenses in Indiana, contact the attorneys at ALLEN WELLMAN McNEW HARVEY, LLP.
 They can analyze your unique situation and determine whether you may be eligible for a hardship license.